th2-net/th2-common-j/README.md

 ### 3.33.0

-+ Added ability to read dictionaries by aliases and as group of all available dictionaries
++ Added ability to read dictionaries by aliases and as group of all available aliases
++ New methods for api: loadDictionary(String), loadDictionaries(), loadDictionary()

 ### 3.32.0